CHEER-Hub/MD-Git-Essentials/docs/git.md

 # Understanding Basic Git and GitHub Terminology

-Before diving into setting up and using GitHub within Visual Studio Code (VS Code), it's essential to familiarize yourself with some fundamental terms:
+Understanding Git and GitHub is essential for efficient version control and collaboration in software development.
+Before setting up and using GitHub within Visual Studio Code (VS Code), it is important to become familiar with fundamental concepts.

+## Terminologies

+Below are key terms that will help you grasp the basics of Git and GitHub:

 - **Repository (Repo)**: A storage space where your project's files and their revision history are kept.
 Think of it as a project's folder.